Welcome to Year 9

 The Key Stage 3 Curriculum – Year 9

-In Option Group 2, students may choose to continue to study their Creative Arts option (Art, Drama or Music) chosen at the end of Year 8 or they may opt for Computer Science, Design Technology or Physical Education.
+Students may choose to continue to study their Creative Arts option (Art, Drama or Music) chosen at the end of Year 8 or they may opt for Computer Science, Design Technology or Physical Education.
 It is not possible, at this stage, to change to another Creative Arts subject.

 The key points of each Global Context are as follows: